zschaeffer/dsp/05-python.md

 For quick and easy interactive practice with Python, many people enjoy [Codecademy's Python track](http://www.codecademy.com/en/tracks/python).
 There's also [Learn Python The Hard Way](http://learnpythonthehardway.org/book/) and [The Python Tutorial](https://docs.python.org/2/tutorial/).

 There are two sets of challenges.
-Please make sure to complete **all 9 problems**.
-There is an additional bonus problem that you can complete as well.
+There are **9 compulsory problems**.
+There is an additional bonus problem that you can complete if you wish.
+Part I has 5 questions (below) and Part II consists of a series of 4 challenges.

 #### PART I